Apply for a permit

 - If you lose your permit we can resend your permit via email.
 Please contact us with your details via email: email@example.com

-- You may also be asked at some community recycling centres for ID, usually your driving licence, to confirm that you are a resident of Surrey.
-Please see our webpage: Surrey Residents Scheme, for details of which community recycling centres this applies to.
+- You will now also be asked at all community recycling centres for ID confirming that you are a resident of Surrey.
+Please see our webpage: Surrey Resident Scheme, for further details.

 - The permit provides permission to enter the site only and is not a permit to deposit waste which is subject to the site user guidelines, and any waste restrictions that apply.
 Your permit will be checked and the waste and recycling you have brought will be recorded.